brzoski/logica/README.md

 - I ação de irrigação

-### Ao Finalizar a irrigação exibe as rotas irrigadas no Console
+#### Obs: Ao Finalizar a irrigação exibe as rotas irrigadas no Console